ClarifiedSecurity/catapult/docs/01-installation.md

 ```

 - Restart Windows
-- If your user account **IS** in the Administrators just log in, start Ubuntu from the start menu and follow the instructions to finalize the setup.
+- If your user account **IS** in the Administrators group just log in, start Ubuntu from the start menu and follow the instructions to finalize the setup.
-- If your user account **IS NOT** in the Administrators group you need to run the following commands in non-admin PowerShell after your login:
+- If your user account **IS NOT** in the Administrators group you need to run the following commands in **non-admin** PowerShell after your login:

 ```powershell
 wsl --update